abpframework/abp/docs/Virtual-File-System.md

 }
 ````

-#### Dealing Embedded Files On The Development
+#### Dealing With Embedded Files During Development

 Embedding a file into a module assembly and using it from another project by just referencing the assembly (or adding a nuget package) is very valuable for creating a re-usable module.
-However, it makes a bit hard to develop the module itself.
+However, it makes it a bit hard to develop the module itself.

 Assume that you are developing a module that contains an embedded JavaScript file.
 Whenever you change the file you must re-compile the project, re-start the application and refresh the browser page to take the change.
 Obviously, it is very time consuming and tedious.

-What if the application could directly use the physical file in the development time?
-Thus, you could just refresh the browser page to see any change in the JavaScript file. `ReplaceEmbeddedByPyhsical` method makes that possible.
+What is needed is the ability for the application to directly use the physical file at development time and a browser refresh shows any change in the JavaScript file. `ReplaceEmbeddedByPyhsical` method makes that possible.

 The example below shows an application depends on a module (`MyModule`) that contains embedded files and the application can reach the source code of the module on the development time.